Tour Duration: 10 Days / 9 Nights

 Best time to go: October – March

-Starting with visiting Dhaka city and a memorable overnight journey on Rocket Paddle Steamer, you’ll visit the numerous mosques at Bagerhat, spend 3 day in Sundarbans, and finally visit Sompur Mahabhihara.
-Also visit a Santal tribal village to experience their unique lifestyle and visit a bazaar full of activities.
-Tour includes hotels suitable for foreigners having western style toilet, hot water, wi-fi, with breakfast and airport transfers.
-If you have an evening departure flight, price for last night’s accommodation will be deducted.
+Starting with visiting Dhaka city and a memorable overnight journey on Rocket Paddle Steamer, you’ll visit the numerous mosques at Bagerhat, spend 3 days in Sundarbans, and finally visit Sompur Mahabhihara.
+Also, visit a Santal tribal village to experience their unique lifestyle and visit a bazaar full of activities.
+Tour includes hotels suitable for foreigners having a western-style toilet, hot water, wi-fi, with breakfast and airport transfers.
+If you have an evening departure flight, the price for last night’s accommodation will be deducted.

 - Visit all 3 UNESCO world Heritage sites in Bangladesh.

 - Explore the largest mangrove forest on earth – Sundarbans, for full 3 day.

 - Overnight journey on a century old paddle wheel steamer called Rocket.

 - Visit historical sites at Bagerhat, a UNESCO world heritage city from 15th century, including 60 Dome Mosque.

 - Visit Sompur Mahabihara, a Buddhist monastery from 8th century, and another UNESCO World Heritage site.

 - Visit beautiful temples, palaces, and historic mosques of Rajshahi.